isc-projects/stork/doc/user/usage.rst

   (_).
 - The ``e-mail`` field is optional, but if specified, it must be a well-formed e-mail address.
-- The ``firstname`` and ``lastname`` fields are mandatory for the users managed by Stork itself.
-The users authenticated via external (hook) authentication may lack these fields.
+- The ``firstname`` and ``lastname`` fields are mandatory for the user accounts managed by Stork.
+They are optional for authentication methods provided by hooks.
 - The ``password`` must only contain letters, digits, @, ., !, +, or -,
   and must be at least eight characters long.